sunrooff/DevOps_online_Kyiv_2020Q42021Q1/m5/task5.2/readme.md

 - 1000+ -> regular users

 3. What is GID?
 How to define it?</br></br>
 GID - unique identifier of the group within the system to which the user belongs.
-Same as for UID - GID can be defined via command **"id -g username"** of a current or any other user.
+GID can be defined via command **"id -g username"** of a current or any other user.

 4. How to determine belonging of user to the specific group?</br></br>
 It can be done by using next command lines :</br>